medic/cht-docs/content/en/contribute/code/workflow.md

 1. Write a useful commit message in the PR.
 2. Click the button to "Squash and Merge" the PR.
-3. Delete the PR branch.
-4. If a backport is required cherry-pick the merged commit back to the release branches it's required in.
+3. If a backport is required cherry-pick the merged commit back to the release branches it's required in.
-5. Close the issue.
+4. Close the issue.
 This will automatically move it to "Done".

 ### Done